maxio-com/ab-golang-sdk/doc/controllers/subscription-notes.md

 If you have structured data such as birth date, color, etc., consider using Metadata instead.

-Full documentation on how to use Notes in the Chargify UI can be located [here](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404434903181-Subscription-Summary#notes).
+Full documentation on how to use Notes in the Advanced Billing UI can be located [here](https://maxio.zendesk.com/hc/en-us/articles/24251712214413-Subscription-Summary-Overview).

 ```go
 CreateSubscriptionNote(